michaelthielemans/ProjectHosting/README.md

 ## Types of Webshops
 - Small
 - Medium
-- Heavy -> more resources -> more replicas
+- Large -> more resources -> more replicas